ncatlab/nlab-content/pages/4/6/6/0/664/content.md

 Finally a particular example of a [[crossed square] is given by a group with two normal subgroups, and their intersection together with the commutator map.
 It would be appropriate if a group together with $n$ normal subgroups, all the  intersections and all the commutator maps, formed an example of a crossed $n$-cube.
 It does.
 The axioms below govern the $h$-maps, by using analogues of the relationships between commutator maps in such a $n$-cube of inclusions of intersections.

-The result (definition due to Graham Ellis and Richard Steiner) is a set of 11 axioms.
+The result (definition due to Graham Ellis and Richard Steiner, reference below) is a set of 11 axioms.
 That is all, and these objects model all homotopy $n+1$-types.

 ##Definition##